rikluost/athlete_hr_predict/README.md

 - distance, metres
 - enhanced_altitude, metres above the sea level

+No data cleaning transactions took place, and no data was not missing.

 ## Training, validation, testing datasets

+Prior to training any machine learning algorithms, a naive model was created where it is assumed that in 20 seconds time the heart rate is the same as it is currently.
+The machine learning results will validated against this baseline performance.

 The fit files were split into 10 validation files, approximately 40 model training files, and 5 for testing purposes.